14 Gifts to Give a Friend Who Couldn't Catch a Break This Year

-Weighted blankets have been all the rage recently.
-Though there isn’t much research to support the idea that weighted blankets can positively impact different health conditions, lots of folks swear by them.
-Unfortunately weighted blankets can be pricey, but if you’re able to shoulder the cost, it would be a great gift for a loved one who had a hard year.
+Weighted blankets have been all the rage recently and lots of folks swear by them.
+A weighted blanket would be a great gift for a loved one who had a hard year.
 If a weighted blanket is out of your price range, we encourage you to check out this DIY alternative: a weighted shoulder wrap.

 “A hug and a weighted blanket.
 Holidays are hard, so it would be so nice to just feel like I mattered.” — Maddy P.

 “Weighted blanket.
 I need the pressure so I don’t get in my head too much and have something else to focus on.” — Hunter D.

 “I’ve been looking at weighted blankets.
 That, or some time away.
 Either would help so much.” — Lydia B.